Film watched: Gorgo

-- Crow and Servo are screwed with the mob over erotic calenders, as they can't find a single woman in today's film.
-Mike points two; one in Nara Island, another during Mama Gorgo's rampage.
-Pearl and Maltin are shocked as the film gave no effect to Mike or the Bots.
+- Crow and Servo are in hot water with the mob over their planned line of Gorgo erotic calendars when they can't find a single woman in today's film.
+Mike points out two; one in Nara Island, another during Mama Gorgo's rampage.
+Pearl and Maltin are shocked as the film seemingly had no serious effect on Mike or the 'Bots.
 For a worse film, Maltin suggests one with Mickey Rourke, and teams up with Pearl for future experiments.

 The MST3K presentation contains examples of:

-- Big "SHUT UP!": Tom gives one when the obnoxious reporter gives one navel contemplating monologue too many.
+- Big "SHUT UP!": Tom makes Mama Gorgo give one as she's roaring when the obnoxious reporter gives one navel-gazing monologue too many.

 - British Teeth: Mike quips that Gorgo has the best teeth in England.